 - Enable persistent connections to test the throughput of an SLB instance.

-- Build a static web page on backend servers.
+- Build a static web page on the backend server to avoid loss caused by application logic.

 - Install Apache Web Server to provide web services.